Rollei: Single-lens medium format systems

 Single-lens medium format cameras represented Rollei's most important market segment.
-Consequently, development of the SLX continued, resulting in the 6006 which was introduced in 1984.
+Consequently, development of the SLX continued, resulting in the Rolleiflex 6000 System which was introduced in 1984 with the 6006.
 Significant improvements included a film magazine and TTL flash metering – superior technology that made it the leading medium format camera.
 The 6002 followed in 1986, an entry-level model without a film magazine along with three inexpensive lenses (f/4, 50 mm; f/2.8, 80 mm; f/4, 150 mm).
 For the first time Rollei offered low-cost lenses from Asia, although all of the other lenses were still made by Schneider and Zeiss.
 In 1988, Rollei introduced the 6008.
 In addition to improved electronics, this was the first medium format camera to include automatic exposure bracketing; demand for this feature was so great that it led to a five-month lead time.
 The 6008 SRC 1000 was introduced in 1992, which made exposures of 1/1000 second possible for the first time.
 The 6008 Integral followed in 1995, then came the 6008 AF with auto-focus, and finally the 6008i2 – a stripped-down version of the AF.
 The introduction of the scan-back (an attachment that digitally scanned the image, line by line) launched Rollei into the professional digital imaging market as early as 1991, and with great success.

-The latest camera from the company (named Franke & Heidecke since 2006) is the Hy6, which was produced in collaboration with Sinar and Leaf.
+The latest camera from the company (named Franke & Heidecke since 2006) is the Hy6, which was designed by Jenoptik and marketed in collaboration with Sinar and Leaf.
 This camera is a completely new, hybrid design with both analogue and digital capability.
 Three different versions are available from Franke & Heidecke, Sinar and Leaf (Afi) respectively.
 Older lenses from the 6000 series can still be used, although the viewfinder and magazine mounts are new.
 The motor drive within the film back eliminates the need for a mechanical link between the camera and the film magazine.